thanusiv/Climby-Climb/README.md

 - Jump spikes, run away from ghosts and duck under bees to avoid falling from your doom!
 - Awesome time-killer
 - Easy to learn and fun to play

+## Cool Things about the App

+- Utilized multithreaded operations such as AsyncTask, Runnables and Threads to spawn obstacles
+- Developed the app’s UX by identifying user-friendly controls through player feedback and surveys
+- Applied object-oriented programming principles to create randomly generated levels
+- Scaled and optimized the game to be functional across all displays
+- Implemented 10 unique animations using open-source software for the game’s character and obstacles

 ## Technologies Used